 Bassett Creek Regional Trail

 Bassett Creek Regional Trail is an ideal route offering many recreation and commuting options.
-Once complete, this seven-mile route will connect French Regional Park in Plymouth to Theodore Wirth Regional Park and the Scenic Byway System in Minneapolis.
-Along the way users can access local parks, trails, and amenities in the cities of Plymouth, New Hope, Crystal, and Golden Valley.
-The trail is currently complete from French Regional Park to the east side of Hwy 100.
+The seven-mile route connects French Regional Park in Plymouth to Theodore Wirth Regional Park and the Scenic Byway System in Minneapolis.
+Along the way users can access local parks, trails and amenities in the cities of Plymouth, New Hope, Crystal and Golden Valley.

 One of the best ways to explore year-round is to head out for a hike on the extensive trail system in Three Rivers.
 Trails wind through the woodland, grassland and wetland habitats of many species of wildlife.
 You’ll be amazed at what you might see along the way.